Giza Egypt Travel Guide

 Routine vaccinations (MMR, DTP, Polio, Flu) are advisable.
 Hepatitis A and Typhoid are highly recommended.
 Hbv and Rabies may be recommended depending on travel style and activities.

-Private infirmaries in Cairo and Giza offer higher standards of care, often with English-speaking staff.
+Private clinics in Cairo and Giza offer higher standards of care, often with English-speaking staff.
 Pharmacies are common and well-stocked.

 Reputable private clinics include Nile Badrawi, Dar Al Fouad, and As-Salam International.

 Tap water in Egypt is generally unsafe for drinking.
-Use bottled water for all drinking, cleaning teeth, and forming ice.
-Be wary of street food.
+Use bottled water for all drinking, brushing one's teeth, and making ice.
+Watch out for street food.

 Ensure bottled water seals are unbroken.
 Avoid ice in drinks.